gillbreath/pad/README.md

 - Dynamically produce app behavior from PAD

 ## Get Involved
-Fill out this [short form](https://forms.gle/xRJGopE8coVYDV4i6) and we'll be in touch!
+Contribute to the framework by joining our social impact project.
+Fill out this [short form](https://forms.gle/xRJGopE8coVYDV4i6) and we'll be in touch.

 ## Quick Start/Install
 - `git clone` repo locally